 Date of event/vulnerability/incident

 Date discovered

 Date notified CJS

 ID number

 Notifying third parties

 Who do we require to inform?

 What is their role?

-Are there any legal or contractual requi bodies? rements to notify third
+Are there any legal or contractual requirements to notify third bodies?

 If the information breached is personal data the following steps should also be taken: